mmspg/point-cloud-web-renderer/README.md

 ### Dependencies

 The [three.js]([https://threejs.org/](https://threejs.org/)) library is a dependency of the software.
 The necessary scripts are included in the **thirdParty** folder.
-Note that two different versions are provided (r97 and r110).
-The authors developed and used the software based on three.js-r97.
-Although the software is now compliant to a later version, namely three.js-r110, no extensive experimentation and testing has been conducted.
+Note that only one version is provided in the most recent commit (r128).
+The authors developed and used the software based on an earlier version, namely three.js-r97.
+In order to access this version, please refer to the first release (v1.0).
+Although the software is now compliant to a later version, namely three.js-r128, no extensive experimentation and testing has been conducted.

 ### Same-origin policy